2670 words | 14 minute read

 Her advice to others who want to consider a future as a high-ticket closer: if you have a tough time closing, it doesn’t mean closing isn’t for you.
 You just have to have a strong vision and conviction.

-There will be days when a prospective client doesn’t show.
+There will be days when a prospective client doesn’t show or you don’t close a deal.
 What you need is a cheer squad, an accountability group that will pick you up when you hit roadblocks.

 Emma is an example of how a career in sales can get you to a role in leadership.
 She’s closing high-ticket deals and leading a sales team of her own in less than a year.